tanveer1996coder/Asad-Clanic-and-Pharmacy/TASK.md

 - [ ] Create `user_devices` table:
   - [ ] `user_id`, `device_id`, `device_name`, `last_login`, `is_active`
 - [ ] On login:
-  - [ ] Generate unique device fingerprint
-  - [ ] Check if device is authorized
-  - [ ] If new device:
-    - [ ] Send verification code to email
-    - [ ] Code expires in 15 minutes
-    - [ ] Upon verification, deactivate old device
-    - [ ] Send security alert to email: "New device logged in"
-- [ ] User can manage devices in settings
-- [ ] Admin can override device restrictions

-#### Security Alerts
 - [ ] Email notifications for:
   - [ ] New device login
   - [ ] Password change